simplybusiness/rutabaga/README.md

 ![image](rutabaga-vs-turnip.jpg)

-[Turnip](https://github.com/jnicklas/turnip) hacks to enable running turnips from inside spec files, rather than outside.
+[Turnip](https://github.com/jnicklas/turnip) extension to enable running turnip features from inside spec files, rather than outside.

 Rutabaga allows you to invert the control of feature files, so that features are called from your `_spec.rb` files rather than the other way around.
 Step definitions are then put into the `_spec.rb` files as well.
 The steps are then scoped to that particular test.